+Where are you from?
 I am from a small village called Alken near Aarhus in the Northern part of Denmark – and it’s covered in snow at the moment!

+Which instruments do you play?
 I play every instrument I can get my hands on!
 I love experimenting with new instruments and sounds.
 New songs can often appear out of the sound of a newly found instrument.
 For example I recently bought an Indian harmonium on eBay.
 It has this amazing vibe, and the drones – it’s almost like you can touch the sound.
 It’s dusty, quirky and has a story to it.
 Who knows which Indian guy had this instrument in his hands before it was shipped to me.
 I also play drums, keys, synths and guitars.
 I even have a banjo somewhere in my little house too.

+Who else is involved in your music?
 There are so many people involved.
 I am super grateful for each and every one of their contributions and support.
 It will help to drive my music further and continue exploring it.
 Here’s a few to mention though:

 Christian Tronhjem is my main go-to guy right now.
 He is a magician with a laptop, totally gets me and knows what I hear – even when I don’t know it myself.
 He always has the solution for every technical problem I may have (and there are usually a lot!).
 We recently started working closely with each track: I write the song, send it to Christian – who makes a beat -and then sends it back for me to continue working.
 Jens Mikkel Madsen is also a tremendous asset in this project.
 As a beautiful bass player and arranger, he has a truly inspiring way of making my songs sound even better every time.